vescon/MethodBoundaryAspect.Fody/README.md

     - on class
     - on method
 - Change method behavior (see examples below)
-    - Overwrite input arguments values (byValue and byRef) to be forwarded to the method. (requires aspect to be annotated with [AllowChangingInputArgumentsAttribute](https://github.com/vescon/MethodBoundaryAspect.Fody/blob/master/src/MethodBoundaryAspect/Attributes/AllowChangingInputArgumentsAttribute.cs)
+    - Overwrite input arguments values (byValue and byRef) to be forwarded to the method.
+        - no async support
+        - requires aspect to be annotated with [AllowChangingInputArgumentsAttribute](https://github.com/vescon/MethodBoundaryAspect.Fody/blob/master/src/MethodBoundaryAspect/Attributes/AllowChangingInputArgumentsAttribute.cs)
     - Overwrite return value to be returned from the method.

 Feel free to make a [Fork](https://github.com/vescon/MethodBoundaryAspect.Fody/fork) of this repository.